svetozar12/e-com/README.md

 # E-COM-MICROSERVICES

-This is an learning project about fullstack app(E-COM) which involves microservices
+This is an learning project about microservices

 ## Run Locally